the-turing-way/the-turing-way/book/website/project-design/sdp/types.md

 This kind of data could also comprise of data intended for public use, like public website contents or press releases.

 According to the information guidelines provided by [Imperva](https://www.imperva.com/learn/data-security/data-classification/), data could be classified based on content, context or user-based.
-* **Content-based classification** - This type of classification would involve inspecting and interpreting files and documents looking for sensitive information while reviewing them, and classifying based on that.
+* **Content-based classification** -  involves inspecting and interpreting files and documents looking for sensitive information while reviewing them, and classifying based on that.
 * **Context-based classification** - This type of classification would involve looking into the metadata to classify, such as the application which created the file, person/people involved in its creation, or the location of its authorization.
 Some questions one can ask while looking for this classification are:
   * How is the data being used?
   * Who has the access to it?